gmc-code/PC-algorithms/docs/pseudocode/input_and_output.rst

    * - Python
      - Pseudocode
    * - print
-     - OUTPUT or PRINT or DISPLAY
+     - OUTPUT or Print or DISPLAY
    * - input
-     - INPUT or GET
+     - Input or GET

 ----